-Age Physical F DEVELOPMENT IN Cognitive Language Emotional/Social Early adolescence If a girl, reaches peak of growth spurt.
-If a girl, adds more body fat than muscle.
-If a girl, starts to menstruate.
-If a girl, motor performance gradually increases then levels off.
-If a boy, begins growth spurt.
-Becomes capable of formal operational thought.
-Can argue more effectively.
-Becomes more self-conscious and self-focused.
-Becomes more idealistic and critical.
-Self-regulation of cognitive performance continues to Vocabulary continues to increase as abstract words are added.
-Grasps irony and sarcasm.
-Understanding of complex grammatical forms continues to improve.
-Can make subtle adjustments in speech style, Moodiness and parent-child conflict increase.
+MILESTONES O F DEVELOPMENT IN ADOLESCENCE Age Physical Cognitive Language Emotional/Social Age Early adolescence 11-14 years Emotional/Social Moodiness and parent-child conflict increase.
 Spends less time with parents and siblings.
 Spends more time with peers.
 Friendships are defined by intimacy and loyalty.
 Peer groups become organized around cliques.
-Middle adolescence improve.
-Evaluates vocational options in terms of interests. depending on the situation.
-Crowds form as interest in the opposite sex increases Peer pressure to conform increases.
-14-18 years If a girl, completes growth spurt.
+Crowds form as Middle adolescence If a girl, completes Evaluates vocational options in terms of interests.
+Is likely to show situation. interest in the opposite sex increases Peer pressure to conform increases.
+Combines features of 14-18 years growth spurt.
 If a boy, reaches peak and then completes growth spurt.
 If a boy, voice deepens.
 If a boy, adds muscle while body fat declines.
 If a boy, starts to ejaculate seminal fluid.
 May have had sexual intercourse.
-If a boy, motor performance increases dramatically.
-Is likely to show formal operational reasoning on familiar tasks.
+If a boy, motor performance increases dramatically. formal operational reasoning on familiar tasks.
 Long-term knowledge base continues to expand.
 Develops more complex rules for solving problems.
-Becomes less self-conscious and self-focused.
+Becomes less self- conscious and self- focused.
 Becomes better at every day planning and decision making.
-Evaluates vocational options in terms of interests, abilities and values.
-Can read and interpret adult literary works.
-Combines features of the self into an organized self-concept.
-Self-esteem differentiates further Self-esteem tends to rise.
+Evaluates vocational options in terms of interests, abilities and values. interpret adult literary works. the self into an organized self- concept.
+Self-esteem differentiates further.
+Self-esteem tends to rise.
 Is likely to be searching for an identity.
-Is likely to engage in societal perspective-taking.
+Is likely to engage in societal perspective- taking.
 Is likely to have a conventional moral orientation.
 Has probably started dating.
 Late adolescence 18-21 years If a boy, gains in motor performance continue.
 Narrows vocational options and settles on a specific career.
 Is likely to be identity achieved.
 May develop a postconventional moral orientation.
 Is likely to move away from home.